Bhashini.ai Platform Architecture

 The following architectural diagrams and technology disclosures are presented with the intent of demystifying our platform, establishing technical credibility, and enabling users, partners, and stakeholders to make informed decisions.
 By sharing our system context and internal container-level architecture, we aim to provide clarity on how different components interact, how security and scalability are addressed, and how services are responsibly operated.

 Equally important, Bhashini.ai openly acknowledges the extraordinary contributions of the global open-source community that underpin many modern advances in language AI.
 Our platform thoughtfully integrates selected open-source models, datasets, and libraries across Text-to-Speech, Automatic Speech Recognition, Translation, and OCR, while layering on years of proprietary engineering, system integration, product development, and operational expertise to deliver secure, scalable, and production-grade services.
-We approach open source not as simple technology reuse, but as a commitment to transparency, proper attribution, and responsible innovation, combined with significant in-house development that transforms these foundations into real-world, deployable language technology solutions.
+We approach open source not as simple technology reuse, but as foundational building blocks that are used with transparency, proper attribution, and responsible innovation, and are strengthened by significant in-house engineering that transforms these foundations into real-world, deployable language technology solutions.

 The sections that follow reflect this philosophy through transparent system architecture, clear attribution of open-source components, and a responsible presentation of how Bhashini.ai integrates these into its own production-grade platform.